inderjeetuiet/managing-alarms/README.md

 Possible usage: developer can use these timertask classes to get the location of user and updating UI, get bluetooth devices etc.

 Server Mode:
-I use the same 3 timertask classes but with the interval of 10 mins Possible usage: For example, developer can use them to send data to server, performaing sync with server etc.
+I use the same 3 timertask classes, but with the interval of 10 mins Possible usage: For example, developer can use them to send data to server, performaing sync with server etc.